Capture-Recapture Models in Python with PyMC3

 with js_model:

-js_trace = pm.sample(**SAMPLE_KWARGS)
+= pm.sample(**SAMPLE_KWARGS) js_trace

 Auto-assigning NUTS sampler...